 Sexual function for both men and women can also be affected for people living with MS. There are ways to manage these symptoms, and the more you and your partner understand what’s causing them, the better you can tackle them.

-There are a variety of ways to manage symptoms, ranging from pharmacological treatments to non-medicinal strategies such as physiotherapy, occupational therapy, exercise programs and alternative and complementary treatments.
-Speak to your neurologist to get the best treatment.
+There are a variety of ways to manage symptoms, ranging from pharmacological treatments to non-medicinal strategies such as physiotherapy, occupational therapy, exercise programs, and alternative and complementary treatments.
+Speak to your neurologist or physician to get the best treatment.